Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Photo credit: Pexels, DSD

 For this reason, people will line up before midnight to pray at the shrines on the first.
-Accordingly, shrine administrators will also provide prepare things such as stalls selling traditional food and places to buy omamori and other things that will bring you good fortune in the year ahead.
+Accordingly, shrine administrators will also prepare things such as stalls selling traditional food and places to buy omamori and other things that will bring you good fortune in the year ahead.

 6. Susuharai (煤払い)